Quantum gravitational corrections to Reissner-Nordstr\"om black hole thermodynamics and their implications for the weak gravity conjecture: Thermodynamic Corrections of the RN Black Hole

 and

-Here the parameter $\bar{r}_h$ is equal to $q$.
 In these equations, we have substituted the values of the Wilson coefficients $\beta$, and $\gamma$ from eqs.\eqref{a2} and \eqref{gamma}.
-As a consistency check, eq.\eqref{entrext} reproduces the logarithmic correction to black hole entropy obtained from an independent approach by Sen in \cite{Sen:2012kpz}, up to an extra term $-3 \ln A$ coming from the zero-modes related to the rotational isometries of an extremal black hole \cite{Bhattacharyya:2012wz}.
+As a consistency check, eq. \eqref{entrext} correctly reproduces the logarithmic correction to black hole entropy derived via an independent approach by Sen in \cite{Sen:2012kpz}, up to an additional term $-3 \ln A$ arising from the zero-modes associated with the rotational isometries of the extremal black hole \cite{Bhattacharyya:2012wz}.

+The logarithmic entropy correction in our analysis stems from the same physical mechanism as in Sen's approach \cite{Bhattacharyya:2012wz}, namely the one-loop effects of massless fields propagating in the black hole background.
+Within the effective field theory framework, these loop effects are encoded in nonlocal form factors (such as $\ln\Box$), giving rise to universal logarithmic corrections whose coefficients are determined by the low-energy particle spectrum; see also the related explicit one-loop computations for various black holes in \cite{Bhattacharyya:2012wz,Delgado:2022pcc,El-Menoufi:2017kew,Sen:2012dw,Sen:2011fc}.

+On the other hand, logarithmic corrections to black hole entropy also emerge in other contexts with distinct physical origins.
+For instance, such terms arise from microscopic state counting in loop quantum gravity \cite{Kaul:2000rk}, from Cardy formula methods in conformal field theory \cite{Carlip:2000nv}, and from thermal and statistical fluctuations about the equilibrium state \cite{Das:2001ic}.
+While these results share a common $\ln (r_h^2)$ functional form, their coefficients and validity regimes are generally model- and ensemble-dependent, and do not necessarily coincide with the loop-induced coefficients derived from the low-energy effective action.